pre-commit/mirrors-eslint/README.md

 Add this to your `.pre-commit-config.yaml`:

     -   repo: https://github.com/pre-commit/mirrors-eslint
-        sha: ''  # Use the sha you want to point at
+        rev: ''  # Use the sha / tag you want to point at
         hooks:
         -   id: eslint